A unified precision matrix estimation framework via sparse column-wise inverse operator under weak sparsity: Abstract

 \section{Abstract}

 In this paper, we estimate the high dimensional precision matrix under the weak sparsity condition where many entries are nearly zero.
-We study a Lasso-type method for high dimensional precision matrix estimation and derive general error bounds under the weak sparsity condition.
-The common irrepresentable condition is relaxed and the results are applicable to the weak sparse matrix.
-As applications, we study the precision matrix estimation for the heavy-tailed data, the non-paranormal data, and the matrix data with the Lasso-type method.
+We revisit the sparse column-wise inverse operator (SCIO) estimator \cite{liu2015fast} and derive its general error bounds under the weak sparsity condition.
+A unified framework is established to deal with various cases including the heavy-tailed data, the non-paranormal data, and the matrix variate data.
+These new methods can achieve the same convergence rates as the existing methods and can be implemented efficiently.

 \textbf{keywords:} Gaussian graphical model, high dimensional data, Lasso, precision matrix, weak sparsity